Updated 23rd February 2021

 If you have the property and your situation changes before you do anything, we advise you to contact your local Help to Buy provider and discuss your situation directly with them.

-Buying a property at auction can very often be cheaper.
-You should still perform all your due diligence before agreeing to any purchase at auction.
+Because buying a property at auction can very often be cheaper, this often seems like a good idea.
+However, you should still perform all your due diligence before agreeing to any purchase at auction.

 As a rule, you will need to put a minimum of 10% of the property value on the day and have between 14-28 days to complete the purchase.